 And yes, as I'm sure you can tell, I really liked Hec Ramsey!
 It was a great show.

-Back in 1965, he came third in the Laurel Award for Best Action Performance; Sean Connery won first place with Goldfinger and Burt Lancaster won second place with The Train.
+In 1965, he came third in the Laurel Award for Best Action Performance; Sean Connery won first place with Goldfinger, and Burt Lancaster won second place with The Train.

 As for his family?